 Phyllis was in a state of shock, “She had visitors?
 Who?”
 Eileen turned the visitor’s log around so it faced her and scanned down the names, “It was a young couple,” she ran her finger down the page to the third to last people to sign in, “Hmmm, they only signed their first names, ‘Dwight and Marie’.”

 “That’s wonderful, I’m so glad Miss Trina had visitors.
 Thanks.”
 Phyllis headed out the double French doors leading from a sitting room to the back patio.
 The space was inviting, with it’s hedgerow of rose bushes and raised vegetable beds lining the back fence.
 She often wondered why more people didn’t sit out there instead of the front porch that looked over the asphalt parking lot.
 This seemed to be the forgotten space where the residents were concerned.
 Of course Miss Trina would appreciate it.
 And there she was, at the end of the hedgerow, sitting in her wheelchair with her head dipped to the side, sound asleep.
-Phyllis walked up slowly as not to startle her, but when she rounded in front of the chair she realized Trina was washed of color and had that grey translucent look of death.
+Phyllis walked up slowly so she wouldn’t startle her, but when she rounded in front of the chair she realized Trina was washed of color and had that grey translucent look of death.
 She reached for her hand and felt the cold stiff skin that no longer protected the spirit of Catrina Walker.
 Her soul was gone and the perishable and broken container that shielded her was no longer needed.
 It was a peaceful scene and the look on Trina’s face was one that Phyllis would never forget.
 There were no words to describe it, but it was the moment she stopped fearing death.

 After the ambulance had left and the uproar that surrounded the passing of a resident had calmed, Phyllis offered to go to Trina’s room to box her things.
 With no family to speak of, without a written directive, her belongings would end up being donated to the local thrift store.
 She walked into her room and set a cardboard box on her bed.
 Starting with her nightstand, she found the thing she most wanted to retrieve, Trina’s journal.
 There was a small piece of paper torn from an envelope sticking out of the top of the book, in a scratchy cursive it had two words, “For Phyllis.”
 Phyllis caught her breath and clutched the book to her chest.
 She finished the task as fast as she could and put the journal with her personal belongings before anyone told her it wasn’t allowed.
 Her twelve hours dragged on longer than any night she had spent there since she started.
 She usually went home, took a hot shower, kissed Shelby goodbye and climbed into bed, but today she would sit at the kitchen table so she could read the journal.
 At least start it, she wanted to savor it as long as possible.

 With Shelby off to school and a cup of Chamomile tea steaming in front of her, Phyllis opened the journal.
 She wasn’t much of a reader, she spent more time in front of the television than a book.
 But a couple times over the years, she had read books that made her dread getting to the last page.
-She was familiar with that disappointing feeling of knowing there were only a few pages left and she never wanted the story to end.
-The journey through the journal had been the same, it went too fast.
+She was familiar with that disappointing feeling of knowing there were only a few pages left and she never wanted the story to end, the journey through the journal had been the same, it went too fast.
 Holding the last few pages between her index finger and thumb, she closed the book over to rest on her hand and thought for a moment.
 Was she ready for it to end or should she wait?
 The Kleenex box that made its way to the kitchen table had been the catch-all for the emotions that slipped off the pages and puddled in Phyllis’ heart.
 Being the kind of person who cried at television commercials, she was an easy mark for the tug that came from the images of Trina as a child.
 Her family’s time at the cabin was the stuff dreams were made of.
 She wished she could have been friends with Trina’s mother, and hoped a little of the love that spilled out on the pages she so carefully documented would rub off on her.
 Trina was currently 10 years old and there were only a few pages left.
 In honesty, there was no way she was going to walk away from the story without knowing where it ended.
 She took a break to make a fresh cup of tea and her thoughts drifted to Shelby.
 She was a sweet girl who always got good grades and pitched in to help around the house.
 To find a cigarette in her purse was so disappointing, but she wasn’t going to let the idea of smoking come between them.
 She would do everything in her power to convince her not to smoke, but she would also treat her with respect in the process, something she hadn’t been doing the last couple of days.
 After reading the journal she felt terrible for over-reacting and would make it up to her when she got home.
 She tilted the saucepan of boiling water over her cup and immediately caught the earthy scent of the fresh chamomile tea bag as the steam curled up from the counter.
 The warmth of the mug felt good on her hands, she made her way back to the table.
 As tired as she was, she had a calm and peacefulness that was rare in her life.
 Seemed like she was always exhausted and worried about something, but at this moment, she was only focused on the gift Trina had given her; it was a panacea.